Last Updated on March, 2023 by Edison

 If you want to persuade someone to be healthy, give some scary facts about obesity and then show him a step-by-step guide on losing weight.

 Inoculation is a technique used to make people immune to persuasion attempts by first exposing them to small arguments against their position.

-In medical immunization, weakened forms of viruses are injected into the body, which triggers the production of antibodies in response.
+In medical immunization, weakened viruses are injected into the body, which triggers the production of antibodies in response.

 Let’s say that you want to make sure your teenage son doesn’t smoke.